 For the Meatballs:

 - Preheat oven to 375°F. Grease a large baking sheet with cooking spray and set aside.
 In a large bowl, add all of the meatball ingredients.
 Mix everything together using a spoon or your hands.
-(I put on disposable gloves to make clean up easier and used my hands).

 For the Glaze: